 If you have a predictable workflow, that means the flow is indeed good.
 Another indication of a good workflow is if the tasks proceed with minimal interruptions.
 If on the other hand, the tasks are begun but are halted from time to time, that’s a sign of a poorly designed workflow.
 If that is the case, you may need to step in and redesign the workflow from scratch.

 Lean Development Model

-As the name indicates, the lean development model aims at eliminating from the process everything that don’t add value to the product.
-This results in what could be termed as a ‘lean’ process.
+As the name indicates, the lean development model aims at eliminating from the process everything that doesn’t add value to the product.
+This results in what could be termed a ‘lean’ process.
 In lean development, these are the best practices that you should follow: